Kukuri-Dev/Kukuri-Tavern/README.md

 - [X] Change the Database
 - [ ] Login page
 - [ ] Caching for holding world offers
+- [ ] Fetch some API from my website

 ## Contributing
 Any contributions are welcome.